doulaiz/jast/README.md

 # JAST (Just Another Search Tool)

-A lightweight, single-page web app to batch-search on Google across a list of domains/URLs loaded from an Excel file, preview the top snippets, and export results back to Excel.
+A lightweight, single-page web app to batch-search using Google API across a list of domains/URLs loaded from an Excel file, preview the top snippets, and export results back to Excel.

 ## Try it here:
 https://doulaiz.github.io/jast/